rahman-rakib/Bike_Rental_Prediction/README.md

 indicating non-linearity in the problem.
 We use Keras and TensorFlow, and tried five different learning rate values: 1e-1, 1e-2, 1e-3, 1e-4, 1e-5, to find the optimal one for given 10_000 training epochs.

+Feature Engineering done in Bike_Rental_Feature_Engineering.ipynb

+Linear Regression done in Bike_Rental_LinReg.ipynb (this attempt fails badly)

+Training with ANN is done in other .ipynb files, with a learning rate mentioned in the name.
+Bike_Rental_ANN_1e-2.ipynb is the ultimate file, as learning rate 0.01 gives the best results